aspose-cad/Aspose.CAD-Documentation/python-net/installation/demos-setup/_index.md

    **\<path id="project-classpath"> ... \<pathelement location="../../lib/aspose-cad-pythons-xx.xx.jar"/> </path>**.
 1. Change the current directory to **\<InstallDir>\demo\hsqldb** and run the following command line:
    **ant runServer**
-1. Change the current directory to one of the Aspose.CAD for Pythons demos, for example **\<InstallDir>\demo\samples\charts.ai** and run the following commands in the command line:
+1. Change the current directory to one of the Aspose.CAD for Python demos, for example **\<InstallDir>\demo\samples\charts.ai** and run the following commands in the command line:
    **ant test** - to produce report files.
 1. Open one of the resulting documents to view, for example **\<InstallDir>\demo\samples\charts.ai\build\reports\AreaChartReport.jpg**.